PaulRosenthal/Coastal-Florida-Climate-Changes/communities/fort-walton-beach.md

 ---
 layout: default
 title: Fort Walton Beach
-description: How Sea Levels Impact Fort Walton Beach
+tagline: How Sea Levels Impact Fort Walton Beach
+description: See how changing sea levels impact Fort Walton Beach and what its future holds.
 ---

 ## Detailed Forecasts and Local Information